 When the six-month period of the LFD expires, the new FIS report and FIRM become effective.
 Maps are distributed to all impacted communities and many other users by FEMA's Map Service Center.
 Changes in building requirements and federal requirements for flood insurance become effective.
 Should better data become available, it may be submitted at any time, and if warranted, the affected area of the flood map will be updated through a Letter of Map Change process.

+For more information, contact:

-For more information regarding the flood map production process, please visit www.GeorgiaDFIRM.com or contact your Georgia Floodplain Management Office at:
+Visit www.GeorgiaDFIRM.com or contact your Georgia Floodplain Management Office: